myphan9/small_sample_mean_bounds/README.md

 This is the code accompanying the paper "Towards Practical Mean Bound for Small Samples" published in the Thirty-eighth International Conference on Machine Learning (ICML 2021).

+Gurobipy is free and can be installed with: python -m pip install gurobipy

-The main file with examples is run.py
+The main file with examples is run.py.

-The bound takes seconds to run for 1 sample using off the shelf linear solvers such as Gurobi (implemented in bound_LP_solver.py).
+The bound takes seconds to run for 1 sample using Gurobi (implemented in bound_LP_solver.py).
 In order to run the bounds for 100,000 samples for simulation purposes, there are 2 methods:

 1/ Since the bound only takes T(z) as an input, using solvers such as Gurobi it is possible to pre-compute a table that maps T(z) to the value of the bound within a reasonable amount of time.
 Then one could refer to the table to retrieve the bound for every sample.